tobixen/achievo-register/README.md

 does queries like "what projects have you been working on during the last two months?" on a big table with all the time registrations just to populate the select-box with available projects.
-This could probably be fixed by caching on the application side ... maybe upgrading to the latest available version from upstream would help ... but that's not my cup of tea, someone else eventually has to look into that.
+This could probably be fixed by caching on the application side ... but PHP coding is not my cup of tea, someone else eventually has to look into that.

-Even if achoo would have been fast, it's a significant overhead to register hours - depending on how fine-grained and exact one wants the registrations to be.
+Even if achievo would have been fast, it's a significant overhead to register hours - depending on how fine-grained and exact one wants the registrations to be.